mridulmiglani09/CaliPrice/README.md

 ## Results

-The Random Forest Regression model achieved good performance in predicting housing prices in California based on the given dataset.
+The Random Forest Regression model achieved 96 % accuracy in predicting housing prices in California based on the given dataset.

 ## Conclusion

-In conclusion, developed a machine learning model using the California housing dataset from Kaggle to predict housing prices in California with reasonable accuracy.
+In conclusion, developed a machine learning model using the California housing dataset from Kaggle to predict housing prices in California with 96 % accuracy.
 The Random Forest Regression model performed well in this task